Warm Place. Cool Shul.

 - Work towards a better understanding of just food systems and increasing access to healthy food.

-How will the CSA work?
+How does the CSA Work?

 Before the growing season, members purchase an entire season of produce.
 Each week during the growing season, our farmers will make a delivery of fresh, organic vegetables to the synagogue.
 Members of the Hazon CSA come to pick up their “share” of the food each week.